AgustinRamiroDiaz/old-hugo-personal-website/personalWebsite/content/portfolio/guess-color-names.md

   The only thing left I needed to achieve it was a color names database.
 solution: Researching on Internet, I came across across [handpicked color names](https://github.com/meodai/color-names) and used their API.
-  I wanted the game to be avaiable for anyone to play in any device, so I made it web.
+  I wanted the game to be avaiable for anyone to play in any device, so I made it web (hested on GitHub Pages).
 I used vanila JS, HTML and CSS (with Bootstrap) because I wanted to make it lightweight.
 Then I switched from the API to a local JS file for a better UX.

   When it was finished, I played a bit incorporating [Vue.js](https://vuejs.org/) into the project just to try it out.